rayhea/GTAVMACROS/readme.md

 ## About AutoHotkey

-It's a free and open source scripting language that lets you create keyboard shortcuts or hotkeys, macros and some automation in any Windows program.
+It's a free and open source scripting language that lets you create keyboard shortcuts, hotkeys, macros and some automation in any Windows Applications.

 ## Credits